-The code of conduct is applicable to all the directors, management and employees of the Company.
+The code of conduct is applicable to all the Directors, Senior management, Key Managerial Personnel and employees of the Company.

 VANIs Code of Conduct was adopted by its Board of Directors on 28th March 2014 and was circulated to the employees then.
 The same is posted on the Company’s website.
 This Code is derived on the fundamental principles of good corporate governance and exemplary personal conduct.

 VANI is an organization having “trusteeship” as the core value underlying our corporate philosophy.We believe this organization has been handed to us by the various stakeholders in “trust” and we as professionals are the “trustees” of these stakeholders.
 It is therefore our responsibility to ensure that the organization is managed in a manner that protects and furthers the interests of our stakeholders.

 Corporate Governance Policy

 It has been a constant endeavor on the part of the Company to achieve excellence in Corporate Governance by following the principles of transparency, accountability and integrity in functioning so as to constantly enhance value for all stakeholders and fulfill the social obligations entrusted upon the corporate sector.

 In the conduct of the Company’s business, the practice of good corporate citizenship is a prerequisite and embraces the following:

 Dealing with People in the Organization